musaibxandra/WiseBuy-Haven/README.md

 # Data

-The dataset used in this analysis contains records close 1000 customers obtained from which is available in this repo.
+The dataset used in this analysis contains information about customers close to 1000 and the dataset is available in this repo.

 Information on the dataset include: